Win the burger game by amping up the umami.

-Scientists tell us that the tongue can sense only six tastes: Sweet, sour, bitter, salt, fat, and umami.
-All the rest of what we call taste is technically called flavor and is sensed by the olfactory sensor above the nose.
-Umami (pronounced ooh-MAH-mee) is a savory character found in tomatoes, mushrooms, cheeses, soy sauce, and meats are rich in umami flavor.
-The sensation is caused by an amino acid named glutamate, Monosodium glutamate (MSG) is an umami flavor enhancer.
+Scientists tell us that the tongue can sense only five tastes: sweet, sour, bitter, salty, and umami.
+Everything else is technically called aroma and is sensed by the olfactory sensor above the nose.
+Together, taste and aroma give us flavor.
+Umami (pronounced ooh-MAH-mee) is a savory taste found in tomatoes, mushrooms, cheeses, soy sauce, and meats.
+The sensation is caused by an amino acid named glutamate, and monosodium glutamate (MSG) is probably the best known umami enhancer.
 MSG is readily available at grocery stores under the brand name Ac’cent.
 Click here for more about this controversial product.
-I was already in the habit of dusting steaks, burgers and ribs with MSG to amp up the flavor.
+I like to dust steaks, burgers and ribs with MSG to amp up the flavor.
 It’s subtle, but people notice.
 For example, I advised a struggling neighborhood BBQ team to goose up their ribs with a little MSG, and they immediately began bringing home trophies.
-Although MSG leapt to the top of my experimental ingredients list, it is only a flavor enhancer and not big enough to overtake the already powerful flavors of essential burger elements like cheese, tomatoes and bacon.
-How then to create a recipe worthy of the name Umami Burger?

 When it comes to umami, it doesn’t get any better than a big juicy hamburger, grilled just right and loaded with your favorite toppings.
 So when I heard of a restaurant called Umami Burgers, I was intrigued.
 The task of taking a popular taste sensation to a new, higher level fascinated me.
 Since no Umami Burger restaurants were in my vicinity, I resolved to make my own umami burger.

+Although MSG leapt to the top of my experimental ingredients list, it is only a flavor enhancer and not big enough to overtake the already powerful flavors of essential burger elements like cheese, tomatoes and bacon.
+How then to create a recipe worthy of the name Umami Burger?
 After noodling with a variety of possibilities (some delicious like gruyere cheese sauce; others wacky like mixing dried portabello mushrooms into the meat), I gravitated toward more common ingredients.
 The usual suspects of bacon and tomatoes made the cut in my final recipe, but the secret sauce that pushes this burger over the top is Umami Mayo.
-And just to mess with your taste buds, I added spicy, crisp, sweet pickles for contrast.
+And just to mess with your taste buds, I added spicy, sweet, crisp pickles for contrast.

 There are many ways to cook hamburgers, and Meathead’s reverse sear method for Steakhouse Steakburgers is one of the best, giving you thick, extra juicy burgers.
 Although nothing about this recipe is difficult, there are several moving parts that have to come together at the same time.
 I recommend that you read the recipe all the way through once to get an idea of how the burger is put together.
-This is an important cooking concept the French call Mise en place.
-Loosely, it means, “put everything in its place".
-If you’re easiliy distracted, like me, prep the ingredients before grilling the burgers.
-It helps prevent burning.
+This is an important cooking concept the French call mise en place.
+Loosely, it means, “put everything in its place.”
+If you’re easily distracted, like me, prep the ingredients before grilling the burgers so you don’t burn them.

 Bacon BBQ Sauce